AdobeDocs/analytics-platform.en/help/components/filters/quick-filters.md

 * Apply only to projects in which they were created (you can change this).
 * Allow for up to 3 rules
 * Do not accommodate nested containers, or sequential rules.
-* Do work in projects with multiple report suites

 For a comparison of what quick filters can do vs. full-fledged component-list filters, go [here](/help/components/filters/filters-overview.md).